-I am a third-year Computer Science PhD student in Columbia University's Natural Language Text Processing Lab.
-My research interests broadly lie at the intersection of Natural Language Processing, linguistics, and the social sciences working toward improved modeling and understanding of human attitudes as well developing tools to aid in social science research.
+I am a third-year Computer Science PhD candidate in Columbia University's Natural Language Text Processing Lab.
+My research interests broadly lie at the intersection of Natural Language Processing, linguistics, and the social sciences working toward more nuanced and improved understanding of attitudes in LLMs including the relationship between attitude expression and identity.
 I am advised by Professor Kathleen McKeown, and I am generously supported by the NSF Graduate Research Fellowship, the Columbia Presidential Fellowship, and the Provost Diversity Fellowship.

 Email: ndeas AT cs DOT columbia DOT edu